 Frequently Asked Questions

-Honest answers about Shivambu — what the tradition says, what modern medicine says, and practical considerations for those exploring this ancient practice.
+Honest answers about Shivambu — what the tradition says, what modern medicine says, and the evidence boundaries readers need when exploring this ancient practice.

 Shivambu (Sanskrit: शिवाम्बु) means 'Water of Shiva' — from Shiva (auspiciousness, supreme consciousness) and Ambu (water).
 It refers to the practice of drinking one's own urine for health and spiritual development.
 The practice is documented in the Damar Tantra, where Lord Shiva instructs Parvati across 107 verses.
 In yogic literature, this practice is also known as Amaroli.